 Potlatch Fund Logo Meaning

-The outer circle symbolizes the circle of life, which is regarded as sacred by many native cultures.
+The circle symbolizes the circle of life, which is regarded as sacred by many Native cultures.
 It is believed that the power of the world works in circles.
-The seasons, the earth, the sun, the stars, and life itself, from birth to birth, is a circle that comes back around.
+The seasons, the earth, the sun, the stars, and life itself, from birth to birth.

-The brown circular band represents the cedar tree.
-The strong cedar tree and its bark provided longhouses for living quarters, cedar canoes for transportation, cedar hats and skirts for clothing, and baskets for gathering and for trade.
-It was central to the very existence of many tribes in the northwest.
+The outer band represents the cedar tree.
+This tree and its bark provided longhouses for living quarters, cedar canoes for transportation, cedar hats and skirts for clothing, and baskets for gathering.
+It was and still is central to the very existence of many Northwest Tribes.

-The lighter brown within the inner circle represents mother earth.
-Mother earth provides us with everything to survive.
+The inner circle represents Mother Earth, which provides us with everything to survive.
 If we take care of her, she takes care of us.

-The copper-shaped emblem within the circle symbolizes the copper that was given in potlatches.
-The highly valued copper was the most important symbol of wealth, power, status, and prestige for northwest coastal tribes.
-The copper was a shield-shaped object made of beaten copper, and sometimes engraved with symbols.
+The shieldlike inner shape symbolizes the copper that was given in potlatches.
+The highly valued copper was the most important symbol of wealth, power, status, and prestige for Northwest Coastal Tribes.
+The object was made of beaten copper, and sometimes engraved.

-The four colors of the copper within the Potlatch Fund logo represent people from all nationalities.
-The colors represent partnerships among nonprofits, tribes, corporate giving programs, individual donors, native nonprofit organizations, and grassroots native communities.
-The overall copper shield represents Potlatch Fund as a bridge for wealth and giving between the philanthropic world and native/tribal communities.
-The copper is a sign of significant wealth.
+The four colors within the copper represent all of humanity.
+From the four directions we have the colors and all nationalities.
+The colors represent partnerships among nonprofits, Tribes, corporate giving programs, individual donors, Native nonprofit organizations, and grassroots Native communities.
+The overall copper shield represents Potlatch Fund as a bridge for wealth and giving between the philanthropic world and Native/Tribal communities.